I am brave

 Embrace Change

 Don't fear change.
 Actively pursue new opportunities to grow.
+Change is the pathway to new experiences.

 Strong Sense of Self-Awareness